Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 \subsubsection{Image annotation}

-\varTotalClasses different classes were annotated, including two thoracic organs (heart, lung), eight abdominal organs (stomach, jejunum, colon, liver, gallbladder, pancreas, kidney, spleen) and one pelvic organ (bladder).
+\varTotalClasses different classes were annotated, including two thoracic organs (heart, lung), eight abdominal organs (stomach, small intestine, colon, liver, gallbladder, pancreas, kidney, spleen) and one pelvic organ (bladder).
 In the case of kidney, images before and after removal of Gerota's fascia were taken and labelled \oname{kidney with Gerota's fascia} and \oname{kidney}, respectively.
 Furthermore, subcutaneous fat, skin and muscle tissue as well as omentum, peritoneum and major veins were annotated.
-Pixels that did not belong to any of the described \varTotalOrganClasses organ classes were labelled \oname{background}.
-Additionally, pixels were labeled \oname{unsure} if it could not be decided to which organ they belong.
-These pixels were later excluded from our analysis.
+Pixels that belong to any inorganic object (e.g. cloth, compresses, foil, tubes, metallic objects and gloves) were labelled \oname{background}.
+This label is present on every image and the annotated areas cover on average \varBackgroundPixelRatio of an image.
+Additionally, pixels were labelled as \oname{ignore} if it could not be decided to which organ they belong or if they belonged to an organic object other than the \varTotalOrganClasses organ classes. \varInvalidImages of \varTotalImages images contain this label and, on average, the annotated areas cover \varInvalidPixelRatio of the pixels in the \varInvalidImages images.
+The \oname{ignore} pixels were later excluded from our analysis.

-The semantic annotations were performed by two different annotators using vector annotation tools.
+The semantic annotations were performed by two different annotators using vector annotation tools provided on the annotation platform SuperAnnotate (SuperAnnotate, Sunnyvale, USA)\footnote{\href{https://superannotate.com/}{https://superannotate.com/}}.
 To ensure consistent labelling, all annotations were then revised by the same medical expert.

 Imbalances in the number of images per class arose since some organs naturally occur more often in the field of view of other organs.
 For example on images of the gallbladder, the surrounding liver is always present, whereas not on all liver images the gallbladder is visible.
-Heterogeneity in the number of animals per organ arose from differences in the surgical procedure performed, for example, opening of the thorax was only performed for eight out of \varTotalPigs pigs, making \ac{hsi} data from heart and lung unavailable for the remaining 12 pigs.
+Heterogeneity in the number of animals per organ arose from differences in the surgical procedure performed.
+For example, opening of the thorax, which is a highly invasive and demanding surgical procedure and thus associated with a significant mortality and prolongation of the surgery, was only performed for eight out of \varTotalPigs pigs, making \ac{hsi} data from heart and lung unavailable for the remaining 12 pigs.